Swordsmen in Double Flag Town

-Swordsmen in Double Flag Town or The Swordsman in Double Flag Town (双旗镇刀客 (雙旗鎮刀客, Shuāngqízhèn dāokè)) is a 1991 Chinese film directed by He Ping, starring Gao Wei, Zhang Manna, Chang Jiang, and Sun Haiying.
-The film is a mix of the wuxia and spaghetti western genres and is the first of director He Ping's thematic trilogy set in the west in China, followed by Sun Valley and Warriors of Heaven and Earth.
+Swordsmen in Double Flag Town (双旗镇刀客), also known as The Swordsman in Double Flag Town, is a 1991 Chinese film directed by He Ping, starring Gao Yiwei, Zhang Mana, Chang Jiang, and Sun Haiying.
+The film is a mix of the wuxia and spaghetti western genres and is the first of He Ping's thematic trilogy set in western China, followed by Sun Valley and Warriors of Heaven and Earth.